jstrait/wavefile/README.markdown

     * `:top_back_center`
     * `:top_back_right`
   * If you want to indicate that a channel is explicitly _not_ mapped to any speaker, you can use `:undefined`.
-* Improved error messages that provide more detail.
+* Finally, some error messages are improved to provide more detail.

 # Release: v0.8.1